 Air & Water Transport

 The port of Geelong and Avalon Airport are key to supporting Geelong’s trending industries and offer diverse career opportunities.
-The Port of Geelong is the largest regional port in Victoria and posted a record 16.3 million cargo tonnes for 2013, an increase of import/exports of 53% in three years.
-Avalon airport employs security, freight management, air traffic controlling, retailing, service, cargo handling, refueling and maintenance staff.
+The Port of Geelong is the largest regional port in Victoria handling 600 vessel visits per year, generating $7Billion in trade and creating 1800 jobs across the state.
+Avalon airport employs security, freight management, air traffic controlling, retailing, service, cargo handling, refuelling and maintenance staff.
+With the addition of Malaysian Air Flights, Avalon has become an international airport offering direct export and tourism opportunities to the Geelong region.

 Where can I get trained?